MessageHandler/MessageHandler.Quickstarts.Reaction/README.md

 Use this pattern every time something needs to happen in reaction to something else that happened before.

+## Scenario

+This scenario covers sending a notification email in response to a `PurchaseOrderBooked` event (which is sent by the aggregate root quickstart);

 ## What you need to get started

 - The [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download) should be installed